Josh012006/AI-ChatBot/README.md

 ## Presentation
-It's just a very siple chatbot written in Python with the help of Groq and llama3.
+It's just a very simple chatbot written in Python with the help of Groq and llama3.

+## Don't forget
+You will need an API key from the Groq website.
+So don't forget to get one.

 ## How to run it
 Just run the python file from your terminal with: